Arnie Malham is a serial entrepreneur and bestselling author who's done culture wrong enough times to get it right.

 So, if you want to stay competitive, attract and retain the top talent out there, and keep your business from being called out for dishonest messaging, it’s time to start talking about making culture a priority - and actually doing the work of building a powerful one.

-These are the 6 pillars you should be putting in place to build a strong company culture that breeds high performers.
+These are the 6 pillars that will help you effectively build a strong company culture that breeds high performers.

 Pillar #1 - A Strong, Healthy Culture Only Starts From The Very Top